This post was updated on May 9, 2025

 This is the 2nd most popular question deck owners have on this website, with the first being What is the Best Deck Stain?
 Prepping your Deck is the most critical aspect of the restoration process and will determine your final appearance and the stain’s longevity.
 Not prepping correctly can lead to premature stain failure and poor appearance results.

-- Does it have a previous coating on the wood?
+✅ Does it have a previous stain or coating?

-- Are you re-coating with the same brand and colors as last time?
+✅ Are you re-coating with the same brand and color as last time?

-- What type of stain was it coated with before?
+✅ What type of stain or finish was used before?

-2. The three main ways to prep a deck are:
+There are three main ways to prep a deck before staining:

 Wood and Deck Cleaning Prep

 Wood and deck cleaners are designed to clean and prep the wood before applying wood stain.
 Deck cleaners are to remove grime and dirt, oxidation (graying), mold, algae, and, in some cases, deteriorated stains that have failed.
-However, deck cleaners typically do not remove old deck stains or paints.
+However, they do not remove old stains or paint.
 Deck cleaners will “loosen” the dirt and grime so you can scrub or lightly pressure wash the wood without damage.
 Most deck cleaners will slightly darken or raise the pH of the wood, so following with a deck brightener is needed.
 See here for more Deck Cleaning tips.

 Wood and Deck Stripping Prep

-Deck stain strippers are designed to remove deck coatings like clear sealers, transparent stains, semi-transparent stains, and some semi-solid stains.
+Deck stain strippers remove old coatings like clear sealers, transparent stains, and some semi-transparent stains.
+They are not effective on solid stains, paints, or varnish coatings.
 They are not designed to remove solid color opaque stains or paints.
 In addition, coatings that have a shine like a varnish cannot be stripped with a deck stain stripper.
 Deck strippers work on your old stain by softening the old coating to be heavily scrubbed or pressure washed off.
 For a stripper to be effective, it needs to penetrate the coating and soften the bond between the coating and the wood.
 If it cannot penetrate the coating, it will not work.
 Deck stain stripper will significantly darken the wood, so a wood brightener is necessary to lighten the wood and restore the pH balance.
 See Deck Stripper Reviews.
 See here for more Deck Stripping tips.

-I am not a fan of sanding a deck, but in some cases, it is needed as stripping may not fully remove the old coatings.
-If you need to sand off a solid stain or paint, it is best to start with 40—or 60-grit sandpaper, which is the best option for stripping old finishes.
+Sanding is usually a last resort if stripping doesn’t fully remove the old coating.
+If you need to sand off a solid stain or paint, it is best to start with 40 or 60-grit sandpaper, which is the best option for stripping old finishes.
 Never sand finer than 80 grit paper.
 Sanding finer than 80 grit may close the pores and prevent stains from penetrating.
 See here for more Deck Sanding tips.

 3. What is the best way to prep my Deck?